Disclaimer

 Plastic containers made of polypropylene or polycarbonate (marked as PP or PC),

-Glass jars and lids,
+Glass jars with lids,

 Shoes and clothes,

-Bags, suitcases etc.
+Bags, suitcases etc,

 To be burned during the next sanitary fire